azavea/raster-vision/README.md

 * [Raster Vision Documentation](https://docs.rastervision.io)
 * [raster-vision-examples](https://github.com/azavea/raster-vision-examples): A repository of examples of running RV on open datasets
 * [raster-vision-aws](https://github.com/azavea/raster-vision-aws): Deployment code for setting up AWS Batch with GPUs
-* [raster-vision-qgis](https://github.com/azavea/raster-vision-qgis): A QGIS plugin for visualizing the results of experiments on a map

 ### Contact and Support